RamOchoa-HES/HyperCode/README.md

 https://join.slack.com/t/team4-iix1947/shared_invite/zt-f8tltgh3-kyaaL6hfWy3KMFNXdoFjaQ

 ### Additional work completed

-- Define defition of ready defined for user stories
+- Define definition of ready defined for user stories
 - Story points estimated based on difficulty.
 All team members participated in the process of estimating and the majority vote influenced what ended up getting assigned
 - Stories ordered based on necessity and dependencies